saadihana/CV-JOB-Matching/README.md

 <a id="license"></a>
 ## License

 This project is currently not under a specific license.
-A formal open-source license (e.g., MIT) may be added in future versions.
+A formal open-source license may be added in future versions.